earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Pollan, Michael. _The Botany of Desire: A Plant’s-Eye View of the World_.
 New York: Random House, 2001.

+* Popper, Karl. _The Open Society and Its Enemies_.
+Fourth edition.
+Princeton: Princeton University Press, 1963.

 * Pronko, Leonard C. _Theater East and West_.
 Berkeley: University of California Press, 1967.

 * Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
 New York: Penguin Books, 2006.